squiReinforcementLearning/squiRL/README.md

 # squiRL
 An RL library in PyTorch embedded within the PyTorch Lightning framework.
-Aiming to provide a comprehensive platform for development and test of RL algorithms.
+Aiming to provide a comprehensive platform for the development and testing of RL algorithms.

 ## Branch names
 Branches should be using one of these groups to start with: